game

 *

-do we live in a video game? is an immersive, year-long course where middle schoolers become reality investigators — exploring big questions in science, consciousness, and storytelling, while learning how to produce a podcast that shares their discoveries with the world.
+do we live in a video game? is an immersive, year-long course where middle schoolers become reality investigators — exploring big questions in science, consciousness, and storytelling, while learning how to produce a book first and follow-on podcast that share their discoveries with the world.

 through games, hands-on experiments, and open-ended inquiry students dive into one of the most provocative ideas of our time — that our reality may be structured, coded, or composed in ways we’re only just beginning to understand.